pythonanywhere/pythonanywhere_task_helpers/helpers/6-education.md

 page -- click the "Save and Run" button (the black one with the three python chevrons, **>>>**)

-(you may need to hit "allow popups" in your browser to see the new console appear)
+> (you may need to hit "allow popups" in your browser, then try a second time
+> to see the new console appear)

 ----